 What happened on 21st March, 2021 was an outpouring of rage against the violence of the police.
 The crowd fought back after police officers attacked the crowd with batons and riot shields.
 Pepper spray was used indiscriminately, people were charged with police horses.
 The protesters fought back, seizing police riot shields, helmets and batons to defend themselves.
 By the end of the evening several police vehicles had been set on fire.

-We are writing this statement to make clear that we support those who have been sentenced today, and that we are proud of them for fighting back.
 We need to be ready to defend ourselves against the police, and stand with those facing repression and criminalisation.

 Communities across the UK face violence at the hands of the police every day, but they only call it violence when we fight back!

 The demonstration on 21st March was against the Police, Courts and Sentencing Bill, a bill which aims to give the police even more power to repress political dissent, and which will destroy the ways of life of Gypsy, Roma and Traveller Communities in the UK.
 Those who have been struggling against the Bill across the UK are resisting the expanding imbalance of power between the state and the people, and against the further criminalisation of one of the UK’s most marginalised communities.

 The clash with the police on 21 March happened in the context of rising anger and action against the British police’s racist, classist and misogynist violence, and a government response to the coronavirus pandemic which left the UK one of the worst hit countries.
 The brunt of the Covid-19 crisis has been felt by working people and those seen as disposable by the government.